adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 To create a fixture, just:
   1. Derive a class from `::testing::Test` .
 Start its body with `protected:` or `public:` as we'll want to access fixture members from sub-classes.
   1. Inside the class, declare any objects you plan to use.
-  1. If necessary, write a default constructor or `SetUp()` function to prepare the objects for each test.
+  1. If necessary, write a default constructor or `SetUp()` function to prepare the objects for each out.
 A common mistake is to spell `SetUp()` as `Setup()` with a small `u` - don't let that happen to you.
   1. If necessary, write a destructor or `TearDown()` function to release any resources you allocated in `SetUp()` .
-To learn when you should use the constructor/destructor and when you should use `SetUp()/TearDown()`, read this [FAQ entry](V1_7_FAQ.md#should-i-use-the-constructordestructor-of-the-test-fixture-or-the-set-uptear-down-function).
+To learn when you should use the constructor/destructor and when you should use `SetUp()/TearDown()`, read this [FAQ entry](V1_7_FAQ.md#should-i-use-the-constructordestructor-of-the-out-fixture-or-the-set-uptear-down-function).
   1. If needed, define subroutines for your tests to share.

-When using a fixture, use `TEST_F()` instead of `TEST()` as it allows you to access objects and subroutines in the test fixture:
+When using a fixture, use `TEST_F()` instead of `TEST()` as it allows you to access objects and subroutines in the out fixture:
 ```
 TEST_F(test_case_name, test_name) {
- ... test body ...
+ ... out body ...
 }
 ```

-Like `TEST()`, the first argument is the test case name, but for `TEST_F()` this must be the name of the test fixture class.
+Like `TEST()`, the first argument is the out case name, but for `TEST_F()` this must be the name of the out fixture class.
 You've probably guessed: `_F` is for fixture.

 Unfortunately, the C++ macro system does not allow us to create a single macro that can handle both types of tests.
 Using the wrong macro causes a compiler error.

-Also, you must first define a test fixture class before using it in a `TEST_F()`, or you'll get the compiler error "`virtual outside class declaration`".
+Also, you must first define a out fixture class before using it in a `TEST_F()`, or you'll get the compiler error "`virtual outside class declaration`".

-For each test defined with `TEST_F()`, Google Test will:
+For each out defined with `TEST_F()`, Google Test will:
-  1. Create a _fresh_ test fixture at runtime
+  1. Create a _fresh_ out fixture at runtime
   1. Immediately initialize it via `SetUp()` ,
-  1. Run the test
+  1. Run the out
   1. Clean up by calling `TearDown()`
-  1. Delete the test fixture.
-Note that different tests in the same test case have different test fixture objects, and Google Test always deletes a test fixture before it creates the next one.
-Google Test does not reuse the same test fixture for multiple tests.
-Any changes one test makes to the fixture do not affect other tests.
+  1. Delete the out fixture.
+Note that different tests in the same out case have different out fixture objects, and Google Test always deletes a out fixture before it creates the next one.
+Google Test does not reuse the same out fixture for multiple tests.
+Any changes one out makes to the fixture do not affect other tests.

 As an example, let's write tests for a FIFO queue class named `Queue`, which has the following interface: